grimicorn/wp-better-attachments/readme.txt

 == Changelog ==

 = 1.0.0 =
-Initial Release
+* Initial Release

 = 1.0.1 =
-Added support for other file types
+* Added support for other file types

 = 1.1.0 =
+* Added attachment editor pop-up window to access attachment editor from posts page
+* Added Re-attach link to media library
+* Added delete link to each attachment in the post editor
+* Added file names for no image attachments
+* Miscellaneous cleanup

 == Upgrade Notice ==